stephane-caron/qpmpc/README.md

 ## See also

+This module is designed for prototyping.
+If you need performance, check out one of the following libraries, and [open a PR](https://github.com/tasts-robots/ltv-mpc/pulls) if you know other relevant ones:

 | System                | Library                                                  | Language | License      |
 |-----------------------|----------------------------------------------------------|----------|--------------|
 | Linear time-invariant | [Copra (original)](https://github.com/jrl-umi3218/copra) | C++      | BSD-2-Clause |